-For trainees, clients must be based in the UK as there are additional legislative and insurance issues for practice in other countries.
+For trainees on core trainings, clients must be based in the UK as there are additional legislative and insurance issues for practice in other countries.
 You may also need to check that your insurance provider covers your service to work remotely.
 See further guidance about remote placements in our guidance for remote core training and placements.

 You also need to ensure that:

 - there are sufficient competent practitioners to undertake assessments of new clients for their suitability to work with a counsellor or trainee and for receiving therapy online or by phone

 - there are sufficient support structures for counsellors and trainees to debrief or take issues of concern about their remote client work